Motion to Take Note

 The new scheme will allow customers to self-exclude from all online licensed operators in a single step.
 The website will also set out other measures that are available to help people manage their gambling and will signpost specialist advice and support services.
 It will significantly strengthen the self-exclusion arrangements available for online gamblers and provide improved protection for those customers who have previously self-excluded from individual gambling websites, only to open an account with other operators.
 As the noble Lord, Lord Browne, asked, we want to see the industry promote awareness of the scheme and do more to increase its take-up along with other responsible gambling tools such as time-outs and deposit limits which are available.
 These are in the consultation that we have just published.

 The noble Lord, Lord Griffiths, asked why this has taken so long.
 I share the noble Lord’s frustration, and I would have liked to have seen the scheme in operation sooner.
 Indeed, we called for the gambling consultation and review for implementation of the scheme to be completed at the earliest opportunity.
-The truth of the matter is that there have been a number of complex issues to consider which I will not bore noble Lords with, but it is absolutely vital that when GAMSTOP is launched, it actually meet its objectives and can ensure that customers who register with it are prevented from gambling online with licensed operators.
+The truth of the matter is that there have been a number of complex issues to consider which I will not bore noble Lords with, but it is absolutely vital that when GAMSTOP is launched, it actually meets its objectives and can ensure that customers who register with it are prevented from gambling online with licensed operators.
 It is an industry scheme, but the Gambling Commission is working closely with the industry on its development to ensure that it is robust and effective, again a point made by the noble Lord, Lord Browne.
 Certain technical barriers have had to be overcome, not least in relation to data protection.
 The system must be capable of dealing with millions of checks being made by operators every day in real time.
 It must provide a service to consumers that is effective and easy to use, and therefore while the delay is frustrating, it is important that it is robust and will work across all licensed operators.
 However—in reply to the noble Lord, Lord Griffiths—we expect it to be up and running by March 2018.

 While self-exclusion is a useful tool, it is often the case that an individual who chooses to self-exclude may do so as the result of having suffered harm in relation to their gambling.
 The Government are clear that operators must act quickly to improve approaches to identifying problem gambling on their platforms and interacting with their customers to protect vulnerable people before serious harm occurs.